Inserting an IUCD

 - making a hole in your womb

 - increase in period pain and bleeding

 - pregnancy problems

 You will have some vaginal bleeding and mild cramping that should last for only a few days as your body gets used to the IUD.

 You should be able to return to work and normal activities the day after your procedure.

 Regular exercise should improve your long-term health.
 Before you start exercising, ask the healthcare team or your GP for advice.

-An IUCD is an implant that is placed in your womb to prevent you from becoming pregnant.
+An IUD is placed in your womb to prevent you from becoming pregnant.
 It is usually a safe and effective non-permanent method of female contraception.IMPORTANT INFORMATION